 |Day 24||Final Departure from Kathmandu|

 The trip starts after you arrive in Kathmandu city.
-From the capital city, you drive to the city of lakes; Pokhara then to Sikles village in the west of Nepal.
-The trek eventually strides northwest to Forest Camp the Dharamsala passing by lush tree lines.
+From the capital city, you drive to Sikles village via Pokhara, the city of lakes.
+The trek eventually strides northwest to Forest Camp the Dharamsala, passing by lush tree lines.
 Take your first acclimatization or rest day as the altitude increases significantly from hereon.

 Trek proceeds to Boksi Taal then to Namun La Base Camp.
 The first challenge is acclaimed as you cross the Namun La high pass and head towards Namun Phedi.
-Triumphant, you head to Namun Phedi then to Koto village in the Marsyangdi river valley.
-After an excursion day at Koto, continues to Meta village then Kyang village.
-From Kyang you enter the remote and restricted area of Phu village.
-After exploration head back to Kyang then treks to Nar village, as remote as Phu.
+Triumphant, you head to Namun Phedi, then to Koto village in the Marsyangdi river valley.
+After an excursion day at Koto, continue to Meta village then Kyang village.
+From Kyang, you enter the remote and restricted area of Phu village.
+After exploration, head back to Kyang, then treks to Nar village, as remote as Phu.
 After the unique experience, trek heads to the second challenge of crossing the Kang La high pass towards Ngawal.

 After the tiring yet glorious adventure, head to Manang village.
-Explore Gangapurna Glacier then proceed on to Tare Gompa Monastery.
-Take an uphill trek to Tilicho Base Camp then proceed on to the sapphire blue Tilicho Lake, regarded to be the highest altitude lake in the world.
-After the rewarding views head on to the Tilicho High Camp then face the third and final high pass of the trek; Mesokanto La Pass towards Chauri Kharka.
+Explore Gangapurna Glacier, then proceed on to Tare Gompa Monastery.
+Take an uphill trek to Tilicho Base Camp, then proceed to the sapphire blue Tilicho Lake, regarded as the highest altitude lake in the world.
+After the rewarding views, head on to the Tilicho High Camp, then face the trek's third and final high pass, Mesokanto La Pass, towards Chauri Kharka.
 Finally, end your amazing Three Passes trek in Annapurna by heading to Jomsom.
-From there take a flight to Pokhara then drive back to Kathmandu city to conclude the trip.
+Take a flight to Pokhara, then drive back to Kathmandu city to conclude the trip.

 Overnight stay at hotel in Kathmandu.